Strategies and Frameworks

 First National Action Plan

-Endorsed by Emergency Management Ministers on 22 May 2020, the first National Action Plan was a starting point that outlined a range of initiatives aligned to the National Disaster Risk Reduction Framework that were already underway – consolidating those efforts from Commonwealth, State and Territory jurisdictions into one document.
+Endorsed by Emergency Management Ministers on 22 May 2020, the First National Action Plan was a starting point that outlined a range of initiatives aligned to the National Disaster Risk Reduction Framework that were already underway – consolidating those efforts from Commonwealth, State and Territory jurisdictions into one document.

 Second National Action Plan